 Planned Parenthood has three Sacramento locations offering STD testing, treatment, and vaccines, including Sacramento Capitol Plaza Health Center on 10th Street, Sacramento B Street Health Center on 29th Street, and Sacramento-Fruitridge Health Center on Franklin Boulevard.
 Each clinic tests for chlamydia, gonorrhea, and syphilis, plus bacterial vaginosis, genital warts, herpes, trichomoniasis, and HIV.
 Available STD prevention services include male and female condoms, dental dams, sex education, and HPV vaccines.
 Insurance may cover some STD testing and treatment, but even without insurance, anyone can come here for health care.
 Spanish translators are on-site, and interpretation of other languages is available by telephone.

 One Community Health is a private, nonprofit community health center serving the greater Sacramento area.
-It offers free, confidential testing for chlamydia, gonorrhea, syphilis, HIV, and hepatitis C at its Midtown Campus.
+It offers free or low cost, confidential testing for chlamydia, gonorrhea, syphilis, hepatitis C, and HIV/STD testing.
+They also offer PrEP and PEP as well as Partner Services.
 Appointments for testing are available Monday through Friday, from 8:00 a.m. to 6:00 p.m., and Saturdays from 9:00 a.m. to 4:00 p.m.
 The center also offers a range of medical, dental, and behavioral health services for a fee, and it has a full pharmacy and laboratory on-site.
 It accepts Medicare, Medi-Cal, and Covered California plans, and self-pay patients are charged on a sliding scale based on income and family size.